-Additional Information about Financial Aid may be found at my.maricopa.edu website.*
+Additional Information about Financial Aid may be found at www.maricopa.edu/students website.*

 The Maricopa Community Colleges provide students financial assistance to enable access to higher education.
 Student financial assistance shall be awarded on the basis of demonstrated financial need except where funds are specified for recognition of special talents and achievements.
 Only those with a lawful presence in the United States may qualify for federal financial aid or Maricopa County Community College District (MCCCD) scholarships.
 Under Arizona law, any information the student provides about his or her legal status when applying for financial aid or publicly funded scholarships may be subject to mandatory reporting to federal immigration authorities.
 This does not apply to applications for the private scholarship funds held in and distributed by the Maricopa Community Colleges Foundation.